deepak-ucfknight/Machine_Learning_Spring19/README.md

 # Machine_Learning_Spring19
 Repo for Machine Learning Assignments

-Homework 1 is in progress
+Homework 1 is in completed